About us

 Leibniz Association

-The GWZ - Humanities Centers Berlin are a network of three research institutions of the Leibniz Association.
+The GWZ - Geisteswissenschaftliche Zentren Berlin e.V. is an association of three research institutions of the Leibniz Association.
 The GWZ are made up of

-GWZ is also a member of the BR50 - an association of non-university research institutions in Berlin.
+The GWZ are also a member of the BR50 - an association of non-university research institutions in Berlin.

 OUR CENTERS